drahosj/308labs/lab-07/lab07.md

 Now select `Save` to save the configuration and then `Exit`.

+Before moving on we will save the configuration so if in the future we need to recompile the kernel we won't have to repeate all the above steps.
+Please save the `.config` file in the `lab-07` directory of you labs repository.

 Now it is time to actually compile the kernel.
 For fun we can time the compile time using the `time` program.
 The output is a little cryptic; the `real` time is the time from when it started to when it finished, the `user` time is the time it spent in user mode, and `sys` is the time it spent making system calls.
 One thing we can do to greatly speed up the compile process is to use more than one thread to do the compilation.
 A good rule of thumb is a couple more threads than the number of cores the CPU has.
 The lab machines have 8 core processors so we will compile with 10 threads using the `-j` flag.
 The compile command is thus

 ~~~bash